Peace Talks Trying to Save Yemen

 By Naveed Qazi | Editor, Globe Upfront

 Although the optimism for peace could be clouded by mistrust due to the likelihood of pending major disputes.
 For Saudis, there are doubts about the reliability of Houthis as well.
-There are also continuing demands from within Yemen’s south for a separate state.
+There are also continuing demands within Yemen’s south for a separate state.

-According to Patrick Wintour in Guardian: ‘a draft agreement presented to the Yemeni government includes a ceasefire for a period of six months in the first phase to build confidence, and then a period of negotiation for three months on managing the transitional phase, which will last for two years, during which a final solution will be negotiated between all parties.’
+According to Patrick Wintour in Guardian: ‘a draft agreement presented to the Yemeni government includes a ceasefire for six months in the first phase to build confidence, and then a period of negotiation for three months on managing the transitional phase, which will last for two years, during which a final solution will be negotiated between all parties.’

 Saudi Arabia, along with the United Arab Emirates, has been funding the Yemeni government and severely strangling the flow of goods into the country, particularly at ports controlled by the Houthis.
 It was in 2022 when Riyadh was instrumental in reorganising the Aden-based government, creating a new body, the Presidential Leadership Council, chaired by Rashad al-Alimi.
-It also gave a larger role to the Southern Transitional Council, the largest separatist group seeking independence from the north of Yemen.
+It also gave a larger role to the Southern Transitional Council, the largest separatist group seeking independence from the south of Yemen.

 Yemeni analysts, however, say that without genuine care of resolution among the Yemenis themselves, any positive development for prolonged peace cannot take root.